Make a Complaint

-The Professional Standards Department will consider recording a complaint from a member of the public in accordance with the Statutory Guidance issued by the Independent Police Complaints Commission (IPCC).
+The Professional Standards Department will consider recording a complaint from a member of the public in accordance with the Statutory Guidance issued by the Independent Office for Police Conduct (IOPC).

 Consideration will be given to whether it is possible to locally resolve your complaint.
 This is an effective method of speedily dealing with your concerns without resort to the recording of statements and gathering of evidence necessary for a formal investigation.
 Local Resolution may involve an undertaking to pursue a particular course of action, an apology in appropriate circumstances or an explanation of why events unfolded as they did.

-Certain complaints, of a more serious nature, attract a mandatory referral to the IPCC who are responsible for deciding the mode of investigation.
+Certain complaints, of a more serious nature, attract a mandatory referral to the IOPC who are responsible for deciding the mode of investigation.

 The Head of the Complaints and Misconduct Unit is responsible for the assessment and determination of all complaints in the first instance.
 They are supported by a team of trained investigators which includes warranted officers and police staff.

-The Superintendent, as head of the Professional Standards Department, is responsible for all appeals to the force for complaints where the appeal authority is the Chief Constable (those where there is unlikely to be any misconduct proceedings even if upheld) They will also be responsible for the more serious cases which amount to gross misconduct.
+The Police and Crime Commissioner’s Complaints Review Officer is responsible for undertaking all reviews for complaints where the appeal authority is the Police and Crime Commissioner (those where there is unlikely to be any misconduct proceedings even if upheld).

-Where a complaint is upheld and there is a breach of the Standards of Professional Behaviour a range of options are available to deal with the associated misconduct.
-This ranges from a gross misconduct hearing, chaired by a Chief Officer, to management action administered by a local supervisor.
+At the end of an investigation where it is found that an officer or staff member has a case to answer for a breach of the Standards of Professional Behaviour, there are a range of options available to deal with the matter.
+This ranges from a gross misconduct hearing, which can result in dismissal, to management action administered by a local supervisor.

-In appropriate cases the Crown Prosecution Service decides whether any criminal charges will be brought against the person complained of.
+In appropriate cases the Crown Prosecution Service decides whether any criminal charges will be brought against the person subject to the complaint.